 Develop a Cross Channel Content Strategy

-Website, mobile app, progressive web app, Facebook, Instagram, Snapchat, LinkedIn, YouTube, Pinterest, E-newsletters, chatbots, AR, VR, Live Video, IGTV, stories, podcasts...arghh!
+Website, mobile app, progressive web app, Facebook, Instagram, Snapchat, LinkedIn, YouTube, Pinterest, E-newsletters, chatbots, AR, VR, Live Video, IGTV, stories, podcasts, TikTok...arghh!

 What to do?

-Well, it's pretty difficult for publishers to do all of these things well and have success building an audience on all of the platforms.
-Smaller publishers, with limited resources, have even less room to experiment.
+Well, it's pretty difficult for publishers, bloggers, and online content creators to do all of these things well and have success building an audience on all of the platforms.
+Smaller creators, with limited resources, have even less room to experiment.

 However, we're in an age where audience attention resides inside these select apps and networks.
 You've got to have a multi-channel, multi-format strategy in place.
-However, you don't have to go crazy implementing one.
+The good news is that you don't have to go crazy implementing one.

 Here is our approach: